elementor/elementor-developers-docs/src/form-fields/field-structure.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

-When creating form fields we needs to have a few basic settings like a unique name and a label that will be used in the editor.
+When creating new form fields we needs to have a few basic settings like a unique name and a label that will be used in the editor.
 Next is the render function that outputs the field markup.
 The field can also have a validation check.
-The last piece is an optional set of controls, where user can configure his custom data.
+This last piece is an optional set of controls, where a user can configure their custom data.

 ## Form Field Class